Abolfazl-Iraninasab/Compound/longPosition/README.md

 ## Long position - Compound Protocol
 In this code I will long ETH using Compound and Uniswap.
 The steps are as below :
-    * supply ETH to Compound
++ supply ETH to Compound
-    * borrow DAI from Compound
++ borrow DAI from Compound
-    * buy ETH in Uniswap using DAI that we borrowed from Compound
++ buy ETH in Uniswap using DAI that we borrowed from Compound

-    * when the price of ETH goes up , it's time to close the position! so we follow steps below :
+When the price of ETH goes up , it's time to close the position! so we follow steps below :
-    * swap ETH for DAI in Uniswap
++ swap ETH for DAI in Uniswap
-    * repay borrowed DAI
++ repay borrowed DAI
-    * redeem supplied ETH
++ redeem supplied ETH

 ## run the test using ganache-cli
 1) Call command below in CMD to run ganache on the mainnet fork: